vahidhedayati/micronaut-spa-webinar/README.md

 #### Vue 3 demo site
 Been watching videos on the latest (vue 3) and decided to write a front end using Vue 3 - it is similar to exising vue 2 front-end.
 To use vue 3 front-end :

 `./gradlew frontend-vue3:serve`

-This will launch vue4, or go into `frontend-vue3` folder and run `npm run serve` and site will appear on `http://localhost:8081/`
+alternatively  go into `frontend-vue3` folder and run `npm run serve` and site will appear on `http://localhost:8081/`